 During April 2010 - March 2011, the Company has filed objection letters to the tax authorities stating its disagreement with the tax assessment results.
-The Company only accepted an amount of Rp1,653 million and has charged to the 2011 statement of comprehensive income and partially paid an amount of Rp16,573 million to the tax authorities.
+The Company only accepted an amount of Rp1,653 million and has charged to the 2011 statement of profit or loss and other comprehensive income and partially paid an amount of Rp16,573 million to the tax authorities.